mikewlange/CollapsableTableKit/README.md

 ## Usage
 1. Build a UITableView, either in code or from interface builder.
-2. Subclass UITableViewHeaderFooterView and conform to the RRNCollapsableSectionHeader Protocol.
+2. Subclass RRNTableViewHeaderFooterView and override all of it's public methods.
 Create a nib for this subclass.
-3. Subclass RRNCollapsableTableViewController and do the following inside your subclass:
+3. Subclass RRNCollapsableTableViewController and override all of it's public methods.
-	* override 'collapsableTableView' and return your table view
-	* override 'model' and return a pointer to an array of objects, which conform to RRNCollapsableSectionItem Protocol.
-	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

-Your code should look something like this.
+Your RRNCollapsableTableViewController subclass should look something like this.

 ```objective-c
 -(UITableView *)collapsableTableView {